 One only needs a small amount of Vermicompost per plant.
 And unlike many composts and fertilisers, Vermicompost has very little to no odour :)

 Any viable seed or sapling will grow and thrive in our VermiCompost!
 Have a jar of pickeled peppadews?
 Collect the seeds, dry them for a day or two, and plant them in some Vermicompost...
 You'll be amazed as you watch them grow!

 "Your worm farm is an investment, and if correctly looked after, will last a lifetime while paying for itself over and over."

 Or "Liquid Gold" as Esther likes to call it, VermiTea is a nutrient-rich byproduct of worm castings that can be collected and used in the garden.
 It has a systemic action, being absorbed by the roots and circulated through your plants.

-Vermitea also acts as a mild deterrent to bugs and fungi, preventing bug infestations and plant diseases like powdery mildew and black spot.
+VermiTea also acts as a mild deterrent to bugs and fungi, preventing bug infestations and plant diseases like powdery mildew and black spot.
 But it is also gentle enough that it will not burn your plants.
-And best of all- it's totally organic!
+And that's not all- it's also totally organic!

 We at Eco Worm Farms supply Vermitea stimulators to assist in getting you started, which is all part of the process and package of our worm farms.
-Esther will also happily teach you how to make and use Vermitea.
+Esther will happily teach you how to make and use Vermitea.

-The neat tea when diluted 1 part tea to 10 parts water and given to your plants will give you phenomenal results from your flowers and veggies.
+The neat tea when diluted 1 part tea to 10 parts water and given to your plants will yield phenomenal results from your flowers and veggies.
 Try it and see the amazing difference for yourself!